Tips for Painting the Interior of an RV

 To help this step go by quickly, we used a hand-masker dispenser.
 The dispenser applies tape to a roll of paper in one step so you can easily tape off large windows and doors in one fell swoop.

 While it’s always a good idea to wash down an area before painting, it’s extra important to do so before painting RV walls and/or ceiling.
 With all the hauling, camping, and in our case, demo-ing, the interior of RVs can get dirty quick.

 And since the interiors aren’t your typical drywall material, you want to give the paint the best possible chance to adhere.

 TSP is a heavy duty cleaner that is preferred by painting professionals to remove pretty much anything from any surface.
 Because we bought our RV used, we wanted to make sure there wasn’t any hidden grime on any of the surfaces so we used TSP on every inch of the interior.

 It worked great and it’s really easy to use.
 We simply followed the instructions on the packaging and mixed the powder with water, applied to the area with a sponge and then followed up with a clean sponge to rinse.

 This step is super important!
 Like I mentioned in the previous step, because RV walls aren’t made of sheetrock like in a normal house, you need to use a specific type of primer to prep the walls for paint.

 We used KILZ Adhesion Bonding Primer that we purchased on Amazon and highly recommend it.
-KILZ Adhesion is a unique latex primer developed to bond securely on slick surfaces where a traditional water or oil-base primer will not adhere.
+KILZ Adhesion is a unique latex primer developed to bond securely on slick surfaces where a traditional water or oil-base primer will not adhere properly.

 For the RV walls and ceiling we used a paint sprayer to apply the primer.
-We applied the primer on the cabinets using a brush, however, just to be sure that it got even coverage around all of the corners and grooves.
+We applied the primer on the cabinets using a brush to be sure that it got even coverage around all of the corners and grooves.